 Inside Story

-CHARTER ACTS AND EAST INDIA COMPANY: How was East India Company ruled by Charter Act till 1857?
+CHARTER ACTS AND EAST INDIA COMPANY: How was the imperialist East India Company ruled by Charter Acts till 1857?

 Regulating Act/ Charter Act (1773):

 - Centralization of law-making powers in Bengal for Legislative Uniformity: During that time, India was sub-divided into three major administrative presidencies- Bengal, Madras and Bombay.
-Under the provisions of this act, the legislative powers were started to be centralized in Bengal and therefore Governor of Bengal was called Governor-General of Bengal and the first one was Warren Hastings.
-A 4-membered executive committee called Governor-General in Council was also structured to guide and assist Governor-General.
+Under this regulation, the legislative powers were started to be centralized in Bengal and therefore Governor of Bengal was called Governor-General of Bengal and the first Governor-General of Bengal was Warren Hastings.
+A 4-membered executive committee called Governor-General in Council was also recruited to guide and assist Governor-General.

-- Establishment of Supreme Court-A Supreme Court was established in Fort Williams Calcutta for judicial investigation and redressal of public grievances.
-The first Chief-Justice of SC was Sir Elijah Impey.
+- A Supreme Court was established for the first time in India in Fort Williams Calcutta for judicial investigation and redressal of public grievances.
+The first Chief Justice of the Supreme Court was Sir Elijah Impey.

-This Charter Act has undeniably a considerable significance in Indian history but it couldn’t effectively regulate the company affairs since SC’s powers were not well-specified and rigid.
-Therefore, it couldn’t eliminate corruption and needed to be amended in 1781.
+This Charter Act 1773 has undeniably a considerable significance in Indian history because it initiated the process of central colonial legislation in India but it couldn’t effectively regulate the company affairs since Supreme Court’s and Governor-General In Council’s powers was not well-specified and therefore, it couldn’t eliminate corruption and needed to be amended in 1781.

 Amending Act/ Settlement Act (1781):

-- Amendment of Jurisdiction of Supreme Court-Under the provisions of this act, SC’s geographical jurisdiction was confined to Calcutta only.
-The appellate jurisdiction was shifted from Supreme Court to Governor-General in Council.
-In this way, judicial and executive powers were separated.
+- Amendment of Jurisdiction of Supreme Court-Under this enactment, the Supreme Court’s geographical jurisdiction was confined to Calcutta only and the appellate jurisdiction was shifted from Supreme Court to Governor-General in Council.
+In this way, the judicial and executive powers were separated.

-- It also stated that Hindu laws to be applied on Hindu cases while Quranic laws on Muslim
+- It also stated that Hindu laws should be applied on Hindu cases while Quranic laws on Muslim cases.

 Pitts India Act (1784):

-It was named after Pitts the Younger, the British Prime Minister who introduced thus act and extended his authority over EIC’s territories in India.
+It was named after Pitts the Younger, the British Prime Minister who introduced this act and extended his authority over EIC’s territories in India.
 Therefore, EIC’s territorial region was called British possession.

-- Bifurcation of political and commercial/financial powers: In accordance to the provisions, a 6-membered committee called Board of Control was established that broadly represents British Government and includes Chancellor of Exchequer, Secretary of State and 4 members of Privy Council.
-The commercial/financial and political powers were bifurcated between Court of Directors [i.e. representative of EIC] and Board of Control respectively.
+- Bifurcation of political and commercial/financial powers: By the provisions, a 6-membered committee called the Board of Control was established that broadly represents British Government and includes the Chancellor of Exchequer, the Secretary of State and 4 members of the Privy Council.
+The commercial/financial and political powers were bifurcated between the Court of Directors [i.e. representative of EIC] and Board of Control respectively.
 Therefore, EIC acquired commercial powers while the British Crown attained political sovereignty.

 Due to the vague distinction between powers of two bodies, the disputes between the British Crown and EIC started.